quellabs/signal-hub/README.md

 ## Introduction

 Quellabs Discover solves the common challenge of service discovery in PHP applications.
 It focuses solely on locating service providers defined in your application and its dependencies, giving you complete control over how to use these providers in your application architecture.

-Unlike other service discovery solutions that force specific patterns, Quellabs Discover is framework-agnostic and can be integrated into any PHP application.
+Unlike other service discovery solutions that force specific patterns, Discover is framework-agnostic and can be integrated into any PHP application.

 ## Installation